jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 ###Managing your work items

 - To view work items that you own, you can see them in the **My work** view.
-- To view a subset of your important work items, you can star them and see those work items in the **My starred** view.
+- To view a list of your favorite work items, you can click the Star icon for multiple work items and see them in the **My starred** view.
 The star is only applied in your My starred view.
 The star will not display for anyone else subscribed to the work item.
 - To view all of the work items that you are subscribed to, see the **My subscribed** view.
 - To view your work items sorted by their modified date, see the **My Recent Work** view.
 - To view a feed of your work item activity, see the **My activities** view.
 The **My Events** section includes a list of work items that you were mentioned in.
 The **My Subscriptions** section includes a list of all of the changes that occurred in work items that you are subscribed to.